thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 ### Naming Conventions

 The standard directory name of a client extension is broken up into several parts.
-The first two parts, the owner and project, is separated by `-`.
+The first two parts, the owner and project, are separated by `-`.

 For `liferay-sample-batch`, the owner is `liferay` and the project is `sample`.
-The owner and project must not contain `-` since we use `-` to differentiate the owner from the project.
+The owner and the project must not contain `-` since we use `-` to differentiate the owner from the project.

 The third part is usually one of the available client extension types: batch, custom-element, fds-cell-renderer, global-css, global-js, iframe, notification-type, oauth-application-headless-server, oauth-application-user-agent, object-action, site-initializer, static-content, theme-css, theme-favicon, theme-js, theme-spritemap, or workflow-action.